-Emotional checks are an important part of the research process.
+Maintaining emotional equilibrium is an important part of the research process.
 It’s essential when the research involves your own beliefs.
 Learn how to use this tool to improve results.

 Many people use this tactic when they view social media.
 That’s because this medium is becoming more divisive.
 So, you are likely to run into ideas and opinions that clash with your own.

 In fact, attempting to reconcile the differences between conflicting beliefs and data causes a pain response.
-This pain manifests physically, mentally or both.
+This pain manifests physically, mentally, or both.
 It causes everything from headaches to severe anxiety and anger.
 This stress affects our ability to reason.
 We are more likely to make emotional decisions.

 Emotional checks guard us against this happening.
 After all, we want our research guided by common sense and logical reasoning.
 So, checking our emotional state as we go helps us to decrease these conflicts.